museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 `echo "socks4  127.0.0.1 1080" >> /etc/proxychains.conf`

-And lastly we use the following command to transfer data from the internal IP (rather than browsing to it):
+Lastly, we use the following command to transfer data from the internal IP (rather than browsing to it):

 `proxychains curl http://10.174.12.14`